The Fredholm index for operators of tensor product type: Topological index theorem

 as Lie groupoids.
-By the injectivity of $h^t$ and $h^u$ the isotropy groups of $\Tau_h$ consist of only single points, therefore they are quasi-compact.
+By the injectivity of $h^t$ and $h^u$ on the $r$- and $s$-fibers the isotropy groups of $\Tau_h$ consist of only single points, therefore they are quasi-compact.
 Secondly, $h^t$ and $h^u$ induce closed range / source maps, cf. \cite{clm}.
 Thus, since $h = h^t \times h^u$ and by \eqref{Tauh} $r_h \oplus s_h$ is closed. \emph{ii)} We endow $\B^{t,u}$ with the canonical locally compact topology.

-The computation in \cite{connes} furnishes the orbit spaces $(\G_{M_1}^t)^{(0)} \times \Rr^{N_1} / \sim \cong \B^t$ with regard to the $h^t$-induced action and $(\G_{M_2}^u)^{(0)} \times \Rr^{N_2} / \sim \cong \B^u$ with regard to the $h^u$-induced action.
+The computation in \cite{connes} furnishes the orbit spaces $(\G_{M_1}^t)^{(0)} \times \Rr^{N_1} / \sim \ \cong \B^t$ with regard to the $h^t$-induced action and $(\G_{M_2}^u)^{(0)} \times \Rr^{N_2} / \sim \ \cong \B^u$ with regard to the $h^u$-induced action.
 This yields the assertion. \end{proof}

 \begin{Rem} Let us consider the orbit space for the tangent groupoid $\G_{M_1 \times M_2}^t \rightrightarrows M_1 \times M_2 \times [0,1]$ with regard to the corresponding homomorphism $h_{M_1 \times M_2}^t$, denoted by $\B_{M_1 \times M_2}^t$.
-Note the $KK$-equivalences $\B^{t,u} \sim_{KK} \N_1 \times \N_2 \sim_{KK} \B_{M_1 \times M_2}^t$.
+Note the $K$-equivalences $\B^{t,u} \sim_{K} \N_1 \times \N_2 \sim_{K} \B_{M_1 \times M_2}^t$.
 However, $\B_{M_1 \times M_2}^t$ is not the orbit space of the $\Tau$-action induced by $h^{t,u}$, since the underlying equivalence relation is different. \end{Rem}

+We recall next the construction of the Connes-Thom map from \cite{clm}[Def.
+2.9, Prop.
+2.10].
+For sake of completeness we include full details below.